 If someone in your family has or had colon cancer, or if you have a bowel condition such as Crohn’s disease, inflammatory bowel disease or ulcerative colitis, you may be at an elevated risk of developing colon cancer.

-Your cancer risk may also increase if you are a smoker or regularly consume alcohol, if you are obese, or if you do not exercise regularly.
+Your cancer risk may also increase if you are a smoker or regularly consume alcohol, if you are overweight or diagnosed with obesity, or if you do not exercise regularly.

 Why is colon cancer screening important?

-Colon cancer is the fourth most common cancer among men in the United States, occurring in as many as one in 23 men.
-Among men and women in Missouri, colon cancer has the fourth highest cancer death rate.
+Colon cancer was the third-most common cancer among men and women in the United States in 2024.
+Among men and women in Missouri, colon cancer has the second highest in disease prevalence and cancer death rate.

 Screenings are the best tool available to reduce these numbers.
 Since 1970, routine screenings have helped increase colon cancer survival rates by more than 50%.
 If you are 45 or older and have not yet had a colon cancer screening, talk to your primary care doctor.